skenderidis/f5-cis-lab/README.md

 ```

-Once the Environment variables have been set navigate to f5-cis-lab directory where you will find the `deploy.sh`  bash script.
-Run the command `./deploy.sh` to create the entire environment Terraform.
+Once the Environment variables have been set navigate to `f5-cis-lab` directory.
+Run the `deploy.sh` script to create the entire environment Terraform.
 ```shell
 cd f5-cis-lab/
 ./deploy.sh